pywbem/pywbem/docs/client.rst

 * The scheme of the URL in the `url` parameter controls whether the HTTP or HTTPS protocol is used.
 * The `cred` parameter may specify credentials (userid/password).
-If specified, the PyWBEM client uses them for Basic Authentication at the HTTP level.
-  The PyWBEM client provides an ``Authenticate`` HTTP header on each request, and also handles server challenges transparently to the user of the WBEM client API, by retrying the original request.
+If specified, pywbem uses them for Basic Authentication at the HTTP level.
+Pywbem provides an ``Authenticate`` HTTP header on each request, and also handles server challenges transparently to the user of the WBEM client API, by retrying the original request.
 * The `x509` parameter may specify an X.509 client certificate and key.
-If specified, the PyWBEM client uses 2-way authentication; otherwise it uses 1-way authentication at the TLS/SSL level.
+If specified, pywbem uses 2-way authentication; otherwise it uses 1-way authentication at the TLS/SSL level.
 * The `ca_certs` parameter may specify the location of X.509 CA certificates that are used to validate the X.509 server certificate returned by the WBEM server.
-  If not specified, the PyWBEM client assumes default locations for these certificates.
+If not specified, pywbem assumes default locations for these certificates.

 It is important to understand which side actually makes decisions about